OneDrive/onedrive-api-docs/shares/shares.md

 ## Remarks

-* This API is not available for OneDrive for Business or SharePoint.
+* For OneDrive for Business and SharePoint, the Shares API always requires authentication and cannot be used to access anonymously shared content without a user context.

 [error-response]: ../misc/errors.md